Jael: Jael in the Book of Judges

-Scholars have long recognized that the Song of Deborah, on the basis of linguistic evidence (archaic biblical Hebrew), is one of the oldest parts of the Bible, dating back to the 12th century BCE.
+Composed in archaic biblical Hebrew, the Song of Deborah has been traditionally identified as among the oldest texts of the Bible, and perhaps even the earliest example of Hebrew poetry.
+Although some scholars claim a date as early as the 12th century BC, others claim it to be as late as the 3rd century BC (i.e., the Second Temple period).
+Based on its language and content, the current consensus is that the song was written no earlier than the 7th century BC.

 In ancient and medieval literature

 Pseudo-Philo refers to Jael in the book, Liber Antiquitatum Biblicarum:

 Now Jael took a stake in her left hand and approached him, saying, "If God will work this sign with me, I know that Sisera will fall into my hands.
 Behold I will throw him down on the ground from the bed on which he sleeps; and if he does not feel it, I know that he has been handed over."
 And Jael took Sisera and pushed him onto the ground from the bed.
 But he did not feel it, because he was very groggy.

 And Jael said, "Strengthen in me today, Lord, my arm on account of you and your people and those who hope in you."
 And Jael took the stake and put it on his temple and struck it with a hammer.

 And while he was dying, Sisera said to Jael, "Behold pain has taken hold of me, Jael, and I die like a woman."

 And Jael said to him, "Go, boast before your father in hell and tell him that you have fallen into the hands of a woman."

+According to the Talmud, Jael engaged in sexual intercourse with Sisera seven times, but because she was attempting to exhaust him in order to kill him, her sin was for Heaven's sake and therefore praiseworthy.
+The significance of that exact number of coituses and the meaning of the multicoital nature of Jael and Sisera's encounter has been discussed in the scholarship, along with an alternate view in rabbinic literature that assert quite to the contrary that Jael never engaged in sex with Sisera.

 There is also a reference to the story of Jael in Geoffrey Chaucer's The Canterbury Tales.
 During the Wife of Bath's Prologue, and whilst discussing her fifth husband's "book of wikked wives", Chaucer mentions some wives who "han drive nailes in hir brain, / Whil that they slepte, and thus they had hem slain."